Grey Iron Casting

 Malleable

-A property describing metals that can be pressed, hammered, formed, rolled, bent, etc.
+A material property describing the ability to be pressed, hammered, rolled, bent, or otherwise formed without cracking.

 Modulus of Elasticity